Top 25+ Best Places to Visit in Portugal for Culture and Adventure

 Obidos Town

 Whitewashed houses adorned with vibrant flowers line the winding paths, leading to the grand Óbidos Castle and the historic Church of Santa Maria.
-Time seems to slow here it’s easy to lose yourself in the charm of this centuries-old village surrounded by stone walls and stories of love and legacy.
+Time seems to slow here, and it’s easy to lose yourself in the charm of this centuries-old village surrounded by stone walls and stories of love and legacy.

 Serra da Estrela National Park